 T-36 at Baytown Golf Course

 As a City, we want you to receive accurate information on projects, especially the ones that interest you the most.
-One of those is the proposed T-36 at Baytown golf course at the former Evergreen location.
+One of those is the T-36 at Baytown golf course.

-Our goal is to be transparent while protecting the integrity of the potential agreement for Baytown.
+Our goal is to be transparent while protecting the integrity of the project for Baytown.
 You have questions and we want to answer them, but we will also let you read all of the documents for yourself, eliminating potential confusion.

 Your Questions Answered

-I’ve only heard rumors about the proposed golf course.
+I’ve only heard rumors about the golf course.
 What are the details?

 - Build Baytown I is a project-specific LLC, comprised of two national developers with principal interest in Miramar Properties Group and The Outlet Leasing Group, respectively.